 Step 6: Planting Design

 After the hardscape design comes the planting design.
 Plants are carefully chosen for water efficiency, shape, size, texture, and color.
-Plants are also typically selected according to a geographic theme, such as California Natives.
 They are arranged to flow naturally and work with any hardscapes.
 They are positioned and spaced to allow for mature size.
 Client preferences are incorporated as the designer works to determine a plant palate that will produce a cohesive landscape.

 Planting design is critical.
 This is one of those areas where your designer’s experience is very useful.
 The designer will have an extensive knowledge of plants, including different varietals, characteristics, maintenance and water needs, sizing, and soil requirements.
 They will know which plants look good together, which plants clash, and how to use the plants to produce particular visual effects within the landscape.